ibm-build-lab/NLU-demo-with-ui/README.md

 ### Public Cloud
 1. Sign up for an [IBM Cloud account](https://cloud.ibm.com/registration).
 1. Download the [IBM Cloud CLI](https://cloud.ibm.com/docs/cli/index.html#overview)
-1. Create an instance of the Natural Language Understanding service and get your credentials:
-    * Go to the Natural [Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding) page in the IBM Cloud Catalog.
-    * Log in to your IBM Cloud account.
-    * Click **Create**.
-    * Click **Show** to view the service credentials.
-    * Copy the `apikey` value.
-    * Copy the `url` value.

 # Steps
 1. [Create Watson services with IBM Cloud](#1-create-watson-services-with-ibm-cloud)